Fujifilm : shares jump 15% on China coronavirus drug trial boost | MarketScreener

 Favipiravir has been effective, with no obvious side-effects, in helping coronavirus patients recover, Zhang Xinmin, an official at China's Science and Technology Ministry, told reporters at a news conference on Tuesday.

+But a Fujifilm spokesman said the company expects no direct earnings impact from potential sales growth of Favipiravir in China, at least for now, as its license for the key ingredient in the country already expired last year.

-A Fujifilm spokeswoman said the company had no comment on the Chinese government's announcement.
-Fujifilm manufactures Avigan only on receiving orders from the Japanese government and has no sales target for the drug, she said.
+In Japan, Fujifilm manufactures Avigan only on receiving orders from the government and has no sales target for the drug, she said.

 In a clinical trial in Shenzhen involving 80 participants, patients who took Favipiravir showed greater chest improvement and took less time to test negative for the genomic trace of the virus, compared with patients not given the drug, Zhang said.